UMEssen/DOME/README.md

 |Profession|Status|Employment status
 |Other||PHI not covered by other types|

-We are planning to release fine-tuned models as well, we will update this page as soon as the models are publicly available.
+We are planning to release fine-tuned models on pseudonymized data.
+We will update this page as soon as the models are publicly available.

 ## Inference